subhacom/argos/doc/user.rst

   you select different entries in ``Left tracks`` and ``All tracks``, the last selected track will be displayed.

-- ``Right tracks`` shows the tracks detected in the current frame.
+- ``Current tracks`` shows the tracks detected in the current frame (on the right).
 If you select an entry here, its detected track across frames will be overlayed on the current frame in the right pane.

 .. _review_track_hist: